 In addition, many leading hospitals, payers and providers have themselves gone through major transformations and consolidations.
 To deliver on the promise of these ventures, they will need to integrate people and processes and systems –no easy feat.
 Many of the industry’s recent mergers and acquisitions were done with great intent, recognizing that patients demand and deserve a better, easier, comprehensive and integrated experience.

-Today, the Prepared Health platform empowers caregivers at every level to work together in real-time in an integrated, data-driven workflow experience.
+Today, the Dina platform empowers caregivers at every level to work together in real-time in an integrated, data-driven workflow experience.
 Together, we’ve unlocked what we call a ‘never discharge’ model that helps providers continue care in the right care setting at the right time.

 The results have been massive.
 Working with our partners we’ve been able to reduce avoidable readmissions, prevent unnecessary ER visits, accelerate authorization speed and, most importantly, deliver a coordinated care journey for patients and their family members.